Lempicka (musical)

+The show opened on Broadway at the Longacre Theatre on April 14, 2024 and closed on May 19, 2024 following 41 performances.

+Premise

-The musical follows the life of de Lempicka as she flees the Russian Revolution to Paris, France with her husband, Tadeusz, and daughter, Kizette.
+The musical follows the life of Tamara de Lempicka as she flees the Russian Revolution to Paris, France with her husband, Tadeusz, and daughter, Kizette.
 Facing the rise of fascism, Tamara takes to painting to survive, and when she meets the free-spirited Rafaela, a prostitute on the fringes of Parisian society, she's torn between the life she cherishes with her husband and the passion, ambition, and possibility awoken in her by her new muse.

-Productions
+Production history

+Williamstown (2018)

 The musical was originally commissioned by Yale Repertory Theatre and New Dramatists.
 Between 2011 and 2017, the musical underwent a series of labs and workshops.
 The musical premiered at the Williamstown Theatre Festival on July 20, 2018, running through August 1, 2018.
 The show is choreographed by Raja Feather Kelly and directed by Rachel Chavkin.

+San Diego (2022)

 The production made its West Coast premiere on June 14, 2022 at La Jolla Playhouse, running until July 24.

+Broadway (2024)

+The musical began previews on Broadway on March 19, 2024 at the Longacre Theatre and opened on April 14, 2024.
+The production team includes most of the team from La Jolla including Chavkin as director and Raja Feather Kelly as choreographer.
+Costumes were by Paloma Young and scene design by Riccardo Hernandez.
+It closed on May 19, 2024, after 27 previews and 41 regular performances, and following low box office grosses and a mostly negative critical reception.
+Despite this, the production received three nominations at the 77th Tony Awards, including Best Actress in a Musical (Eden Espinosa) and Best Featured Actress in a Musical (Amber Iman).